ZigZagExchange/backend/README.md

 The HTTP POST API uses the same endpoint as the websocket API.
 It is a single endpoint API where messages are passed in the exact same structure as the Websocket message.
 See [Structure](#Structure) for how POST and Websocket messages should be structured.

-The current list of operations available over HTTP POST are: `submitorder`, `requestquote`
+The current list of operations available over HTTP POST are: `submitorder`, `requestquote`, `orderreceiptreq`

 # Sending orders on zksync